 What this means

-We are grateful to Guido Schmidt-Traub, Michael Obersteiner and Aline Mosnier for this framework and have borrowed heavily from it to help us structure sustainably FED.
+We are grateful to Guido Schmidt-Traub, Michael Obersteiner and Aline Mosnier for this framework and have borrowed heavily from it to help us structure the sustainably FED solutions.

 Their topic areas are a neat summary of some of our own thinking on environmental issues, population, and resource use.